pkallberg/help.nitrous.io/_posts/2013-08-20-faq-copy-paste.md

 categories: [faq,web ide]
 ---

-Depending on the your setup, you may need to hold down the `Shift` key along with the usual keys you use to copy and paste.
+If you are running Windows then you will need to hold down the `Shift` key along with the usual keys you use to copy and paste.

 #### Windows Users